MikeBusuttil/kaggle/README.md

 #### attempt #6

 - attempt improvements over Erik and see if score improves:
-  - get rid of the costly roundings
   - fix the issue of overvalued cheap houses and undervalued expensive houses (dirty hack or better SalesPrice scaling)
-  - make sqft of each finish type (instead of 1hot + sqft columns for each)
-  - don't integerize or round everything, keep full precision
-  - impute the quality thingie using slope of a line
   - blend & stack models: https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/discussion/83751 2nd link
-  - when fixing skew, should you not apply the transformation obtained from the test set only?
+  - when fixing skew & imputing, should you not apply the transformation obtained from the test set only?
     - see https://datascience.stackexchange.com/a/39933
-  - when cross-validating, you can get a sense of your accuracy by continually redrawing the lines and averaging
-    - but perhaps this isn't worth the runtime trade-off
+- see how it compares when comining all combinable vars.
+Ie.
+  - kitchenquality + #kitches => "Excellent Kitchens", "Good Kitchens", "Typical Kitchens", etc
+  - fireplacesQu + fireplaces
+  - PoolQC + PoolArea

 #### attempt #7